ietf-rats-wg/key-attestation/draft-ietf-rats-pkix-key-attestation.md

 If a textual representation is required, then the DER encoding MAY be subsequently encoded into Base64.

-EDNOTE: I think we have to be precise about which flavour of Base64 we are referrring to.
+EDNOTE: I think we have to be precise about which flavour of Base64 we are referring to.